Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): First-Principles Calculations Details

-As $H_{W_{1}}(k_{x},k_{y})$ is well-defined and generically gapped in the regions for which $\mathcal{H}(k_{x},k_{y},k_{z})$ is gapped, we can calculate the $x$-directed nested Wilson matrix $W_{2}(k_{y})$ by projecting onto half of the eigenstates of $H_{W_1}(k_{x},k_{y})$ and repeating the Wilson loop calculation in Eq.~(\ref{eq:wilsondisc}).
-Here, we crucially choose a particular projector $\hat{P}_{2}$ over a particle-hole-symmetric grouping of Wilson bands such that:
+As $H_{W_{1}}(k_{x},k_{y})$ is well-defined and generically gapped in the momentum-space regions for which $\mathcal{H}(k_{x},k_{y},k_{z})$ is gapped (for a sufficiently large number of occupied bands (Refs.~\onlinecite{ArisInversion,YoungkukMonopole} and Appendix~\ref{sec:TBmodel})), we can calculate the $x$-directed nested Wilson matrix $W_{2}(k_{y})$ by projecting onto half of the eigenstates of $H_{W_1}(k_{x},k_{y})$ and repeating the Wilson loop calculation in Eq.~(\ref{eq:wilsondisc}).
+Formally, we define the $x$-directed nested Wilson loop: